ENCCS/gpu-programming/content/4-gpu-concepts.rst

 On the shared memory architectures it is possible to use a thread based parallelism.
 The threads are light execution units and can be created and destroyed at a relatively small cost.
-The threads have their own state information but they *share* the *same memory* address space.
+The threads have their own state information, but they *share* the *same memory* address space.
 When needed the communication is done though the shared memory.